ashutoshmjain/gita/src/knower.md

 <div style="padding-left:40px;font-size:0.8em;">

-Nick Bostrom and Carl Shulman suggest in their [recent paper](https://nickbostrom.com/propositions.pdf) -  consciousness is hardware independent.
+Nick Bostrom and Carl Shulman suggest in their (https://nickbostrom.com/propositions.pdf) -  consciousness is hardware independent.

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
-It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)
+It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ (https://nickbostrom.com/propositions.pdf)

 </div>